psarangi550/AWS_CCP_Cert/aws_cloud_cert_week2/regions.md

         - Even though the `hardware being` same from `one region to another region` but their `pricing being different to operate the region`

-        - The `hardware component on Brazil San Paulo` being higher due to `Tax Rules in Beazil` , which can be `50% more to run` compared to the `oregano united state`
+        - The `hardware component on Brazil San Paulo` being higher due to `Tax Rules in Brazil` , which can be `50% more to run` compared to the `oregano united state`

         - then in that case we can choose `some other region where we can get it for cheap`